By DAMIAN J. TROISE and ALEX VEIGA

 AP Business Writers

-The yield on the 10-year Treasury, which helps set mortgage rates, fell to 3.01% from 3.09% late Wednesday.
+Treasury yields fell as a report showed manufacturing in New York state unexpectedly contracted.
+The yield on the 10-year Treasury, which banks use to set mortgage rates, fell to 2.79% from 2.83% late Friday.